 We are all incredibly thankful to those who serve in our military to protect our freedoms.
 American Express is going the extra mile by waiving credit card annual fees for all active duty service members.
-That’s why card_name is an excellent option for those who are on active duty in the military.
+That’s why The Platinum Card® from American Express is an excellent option for those who are on active duty in the military.

-Plus, card_name is currently offering new card holders a valuable welcome bonus. bonus_miles_full Terms apply.
+Plus, The Platinum Card® from American Express is currently offering new card holders a valuable welcome bonus. bonus_miles_full Terms apply.
 When you combine the welcome bonus, card benefits and no annual fee, this quickly becomes an easy decision.
 Now I’ll show you how easily it is to take advantage of this offer.

 How To Qualify